The title of this piece comes from a recent Josh Brown article titled, Delusions and Entitlement (he deserves full credit for this quip).

 “No Client Received the Above Return.”

-I referenced this quote earlier and used it in my Fake News post (another link to it can be found on the right-side bar of this blog).
+I referenced this quote earlier and used it in my Fake News post (click here to read more).
 It is a direct cut and paste of fine print that I found at the very back of a 50 page plus pitch book that was also touting PE outperformance as compared to public markets.

 No client received the PE return in the chart above, either, and even more troubling…